Adur-Anahid

-Adur-Anahid (𐭠𐭲𐭲𐭲𐭲 𐭦𐭩 𐭲𐭲𐭲𐭲𐭩𐭲) was a high-ranking 3rd-century Iranian noblewoman from the royal Sasanian family, who wielded the title of Queen of Queens (banbishnan banbishn).
-She was a daughter of the second Sasanian King of Kings of Iran, Shapur I.
+Adur-Anahid (𐭠𐭲𐭲𐭲𐭲 𐭦𐭩 𐭲𐭲𐭲𐭲𐭩𐭲) was a high-ranking 3rd-century Iranian noblewoman from the royal Sasanian dynasty, who wielded the title of Queen of Queens (banbishnan banbishn).
+She was a daughter of the second Sasanian King of Kings of Iran, Shapur I. She was one of the powerful queens of the Sasanian era and played a significant role in state affairs alongside Shapur I.

 Name

 Her name is most likely a combination of adur ("fire") and the name of the Iranian goddess, Anahita.
 Originally thought to mean "Fire of Anahita", her name is now agreed to mean "Fire and Anahita".